12. Getting older versions

 </html>

-‘master’ is the name of the default branch.
-By checking out a branch by name, you go to its latest version.
+main is the name of the default branch.
+By switching to a branch, you go to its latest version.